NSO-developer/nso-gitbook/nokia-srlinux_gnmi/README.md

             Optional extra include paths to be used when searching for YANG files.
 Each include path is relative to the git root directory.

-        OR:

-          - remote scp <empty>

-            Enables SCP as the transport method for transfer of YANG files from the device itself.
-            Before using this option, ensure that the necessary NED settings under connection/ssh are properly configured.

-        OR:

-          - remote sftp <empty>

-            Enables SFTP as the transport method for transfer of YANG files from the device itself.
-            Before using this option, ensure that the necessary NED settings under connection/ssh are properly configured.

   ## 5.4. rpc list-modules
   ------------------------